QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

  * a government takes $\bar \mu$ as given when it chooses $\mu_t$
  * we equate $\mu_t = \mu$ only **after** we have computed a time $t$ government's first-order condition for $\mu_t$.

-## Outcomes under Three Timing Protocols
+## Outcomes under three timing protocols

 We  want to compare outcome sequences  $\{ \theta_t,\mu_t \}$ under three timing protocols associated with